COS126 Information

 Please email Kobi Kaplan kskaplan @princeton.edu if you have any questions.

-We are offering a new type of precept for COS 126 for the Fall ’23 semester!
-This precept is intended for students who have some previous experience in Java and interest in learning topics beyond the scope of the course (for example, for students that have taken a Java AP class in high school), but not enough experience to place out of COS 126.
+We will also offer precept in a new format that is intended for students who have some previous experience in Java — for example, for students that have taken a Java AP class in high school — but who do not have enough experience to place out of COS 126.
 This precept will explore the use of Java to program on the Raspberry Pi platform, a low cost, credit-card sized computer that utilizes a variety of sensors, displays, and actuators.

 How do I know if I have a sufficient background for this precept?